Skip to Content

 Ventura’s Atrium

-Personally, I really liked this design and I loved how they would have live music here every day.
+Personally, I really liked this design, and I loved how they would have live music here every day.

-There were certain lounges onboard where you’d find chairs that I felt dated the ship but we very rarely found anything that was actually broken or damaged.
+There were certain lounges onboard where you’d find chairs that I felt dated the ship, but we very rarely found anything that was actually broken or damaged.

 Iona and Ventura’s Decor Differs

-When it comes to larger pieces like this tree in the glasshouse though, they have been there for years.
-I quite like it, it’s something a little different, but I do think it gives away the ship’s age.
+When it comes to larger pieces, like this tree in the glasshouse though, they have been there for years.

 p&o ventura glasshouse tree